migerh/dcpu16.js/README.md

 	var valueOfRegisterA = PC.ram.A;

-To convert the content of the screen buffer to a html formatted string, use
+To render the content of the screen buffer use
-	PC.screen2html();
+	PC.renderScreen(canvas);
+where *canvas* is a canvas context.

 Acknowledgements
 ================